 - Intestate Estates (Dying without a Will) - In instances when the deceased did not have a will, the probate process can become far more lengthy and complicated.

-- Small Estates Affidavits - A simple streamlined process, without court involvement when no disputes exist, debts have been paid, and assets that the deceased leaves are nominal.
+- Small Estates Affidavits - This is a simple streamlined process, without court involvement, when no disputes exist, debts have been paid, and assets that the deceased leaves are nominal.
 An experienced attorney can prepare this document to accomplish the transfer of a deceased’s assets thereby savings time and money.

 - Bond in Lieu of Probate - A simple process available in only limited situations where real property of a decedent can be transferred without court proceedings upon the posting of a bond and personal guaranty.

 Before entering probate court, it is important to have an estate lawyer by your side.
 For an experienced, compassionate estate probate lawyer in Illinois, contact Michael V. LoCicero, Attorney at Law today at 630-932-7007.
 Our DuPage County estate probate lawyer will give you a free consultation to show you what is necessary to get the probate process started and ensure a smooth administration of your loved one’s final affairs.
 Michael represents clients for estate probate matters in Cook County and DuPage County, including Elmhurst, Villa Park, Lombard, Itasca, Hillside, Darien, Lemont, Naperville, Wheaton, Brookfield, and surrounding Illinois communities.